Akashdtech/Fake-News-Detection-NLP-ML/README.md

 # Fake-News-Detection-NLP-ML
-This script implements a text classification pipeline to detect fake news using a Kaggle dataset.
+This project implements a text classification pipeline to detect fake news using a Kaggle dataset.
 It uses a LinearSVC model for classification, employing a TF-IDF vectorizer to process the text data.
 Here’s a breakdown of the workflow:
 1. Data Loading:

     The script loads the dataset from a CSV file containing text data and corresponding labels (FAKE and REAL news).